Electrified reef

-An electric reef (also electrified reef) is an artificial reef made from biorock, being limestone that forms rapidly in seawater on a metal structure from dissolved minerals in the presence of a small electric current.
+An electric reef (also electrified reef) is an artificial reef made from biorock, limestone that forms rapidly in seawater on a metal structure from dissolved minerals in the presence of a small electric current.
 The first reefs of this type were created by Wolf Hilbertz and Thomas J. Goreau in the 1980s.
 By 2011 there were examples in over 20 countries.

 History

-Artificial reefs have been built since the 1950s using materials including sunken ships, concrete blocks.
-While artificial reefs have been effective at boosting fish populations and are valuable areas for benthic organisms and other marine life (e.g. sponges) to colonise, they are less viable for coral restoration. due to the slow growth of corals and their susceptibility to environmental changes.
+Artificial reefs have been built since the 1950s using materials including sunken ships and concrete blocks.
+While artificial reefs have been effective at boosting fish populations and are valuable areas for benthic organisms and other marine life (e.g. sponges) to colonise, they are less viable for coral restoration due to the slow growth of corals and their susceptibility to environmental changes.

 In the 1970s, whilst studying how seashells and reefs grow, Wolf Hilbertz discovered a simple method of creating limestone from minerals dissolved in seawater, which he called biorock.
 Together with Thomas J. Goreau he realised that this process could be adapted to rapidly create artificial coral reefs during the 1980s.
-Using the name "Seacrete", the process was publicised in the 1992 futurology book titled The Millennial Project.
+Using the names "Sea-ment" and "sea cement", the process was publicised in the 1992 futurology book titled The Millennial Project.

 With others, Hilbertz and Goreau made expeditions to the Saya de Malha bank in 1997 and 2002 where they grew an artificial island around steel structures anchored to the sea floor using this process.
 In the Maldives, 80% of the electric reefs survived the 1998 warming which killed 95% of the natural reef corals.

 Goreau continued the work after Hilbertz's death in 2007.
 By 2011 there were electric reef projects installed in over 20 countries.
 In 2012, both Goreau and Robert K. Trench published works on how the process could generate building materials as well as restore damaged ecosystems.